Ferdinand I, Duke of Parma: Reign

 Expelling the Jesuits, abolishing the jurisdiction of the Inquisition within his domains, and suppressing many redundant monasteries, Ferdinand has sometimes been classed among the more minor exponents of Enlightened absolutism.

-Ferdinand ceded the Duchy of Parma to France in the Treaty of Aranjuez (1801).
-The Treaty of Aranjuez was signed on 21 March 1801 between France and Spain.
+Ferdinand ceded the Duchy of Parma to France in the Treaty of Aranjuez.
+The treaty was signed on 21 March 1801 between France and Spain.
 The overall accord confirmed the terms presented in the Treaty of San Ildefonso.
-Moreover, Ferdinand agreed to surrender the Duchy of Parma (with Piacenza and Guastalla) to France.
-Ferdinand's son Louis received the Grand Duchy of Tuscany, which became the Kingdom of Etruria.
-Ferdinand III, the Habsburg Grand Duke of Tuscany, was compensated with the secularized territories of the Archbishop of Salzburg.
+Moreover, Ferdinand agreed to surrender the Duchy of Parma, Piacenza, and Guastalla to France.
+Ferdinand's son Louis received the territory of the Grand Duchy of Tuscany, which by that point had been named the Kingdom of Etruria.
+Ferdinand III, Grand Duke of Tuscany, had been compensated with secularized territories of the Prince-Archbishopric of Salzburg that became the new Electorate of Salzburg.

-He died in Parma at age 51, suspected to be poisoned although French authorities cited another reason for his death, and was buried in the church of Fontevivo Abbey.
+Ferdinand I died in Parma at age 51, suspected to be poisoned, although French authorities cited another reason for his death, and was buried in the church of Fontevivo Abbey.
 On his deathbed, however, he named a regency council with his wife Maria Amalia as its head, clearly still opposing the terms of the Treaty of Aranjuez regarding his duchy.
-The regency lasted only for days and the Duchy of Parma was annexed to France.
+The regency lasted only for a few days and the Duchy of Parma was annexed to France.